(ML)

 Reworking the application's design

-This phase-based framework allowed us to sharpen priorities in each stage, concentrate on the functions that deliver the most user value, and create room for differentiated capabilities to evolve over time.
-It also gave us a clear foundation to embed ASIMO Assistant—an AI component within the broader ASIMO OS—in the moments where it is most helpful, ensuring the intelligence feels integrated, purposeful, and consistently valuable across the entire journey.
+This phase-based framework allowed our team to sharpen priorities in each stage, focus on functions that deliver the most value, and create space for differentiated capabilities to evolve over time.
+It also provided a clear foundation to embed ASIMO Assistant—an AI component within the broader ASIMO OS—into the moments where it is most helpful, ensuring the intelligence feels integrated, purposeful, and consistently valuable across the journey.

 Each phase addresses distinct user needs—and introduces unique design challenges for ConnectX